soundpaint/rp2040pio-docs/monitor-commands.rst

 ^^^^^^^^^^^

   -p, --pio=NUMBER (mandatory: no)
-            limit option -a to PIO number, either 0 or 1 or both, if undefined -s, --sm=NUMBER (mandatory: no)
+            limit options -l and -i to PIO number, either 0 or 1 or both, if undefined -s, --sm=NUMBER (mandatory: no)
-            limit option -a to SM number, one of 0, 1, 2 or 3, or all, if undefined -c, --cycles=COUNT (default: 1)
+            limit option -i to SM number, one of 0, 1, 2 or 3, or all, if undefined -c, --cycles=COUNT (default: 1)
             number of cycles to apply
-  -a, --address (default: off)
+  -i, --show-instr (default: off)
-            show instruction address (PC values) for selected state machines of selected PIOs -g, --gpio (default: off)
+            show address of instruction pointer (aka PC reg) for selected SMs of selected PIOs -l, --show-local-gpio (default: off)
+            show status of (local PIO's) GPIO pins
+  -g, --show-gpio (default: off)
-            show status of GPIO pins
+            show status of (global) GPIO pins
   -w, --wait=NUMBER (default: 0)
             before each cycle, sleep for the specified time [ms] or until interrupted -h, --help (default: off)